Daily High to Daily Low: Is It Safe to Buy Magnite Inc. (MGNI)?

 Needham, on the other hand, stated in their research note that they expect to see MGNI reach a price target of $10.
 The rating they have provided for MGNI stocks is “Buy” according to the report published on September 03rd, 2020.

-During the last 5 trading sessions, MGNI rose by +5.31%, which changed the moving average for the period of 200-days by +5.76% in comparison to the 20-day moving average, which settled at $7.45.
-In addition, Magnite Inc. saw 5.76% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MGNI fell by -0.05%, which changed the moving average for the period of 200-days by -6.47% in comparison to the 20-day moving average, which settled at $7.87.
+In addition, Magnite Inc. saw 11.52% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading